 Not many are likely to be interested, but for those friends and readers who are wondering what the heck happened to me (Marc/Makosuke) past "I was very sick," here's the short and long of it.

-As of the beginning of 2010 I'm not what you'd call in great health, but life is close enough to normal again that I have a little perspective on what turned out to be a two-year-long near-death experience brought about by a perfect storm of bad luck, freakishly rare physiology, and misdiagnoses.
+Now, as of 2013, I'm not what you'd call in great health, but life is close enough to normal that I have some perspective on what turned out to be a two-year-long near-death experience brought about by a perfect storm of bad luck, an incredibly rare disorder, freakishly rare physiology, and misdiagnoses.
 I keep being tempted to use the phrase post-mortem, but given the context it seems... inauspicious, so I'll stick to "summary."

 Relatively Short Version

 Imagine having a mild case of stomach flu, really bad laryngitis, morning sickness, and a very large pill stuck in your throat.
 All at once.
 For a year.
 I really wish I were exaggerating, but that was my life between late 2005 and spring of 2007.
 It took 21 doctors, 10 therapists, a university hospital, two trips to a fancy clinic, and several dozen scans, probes, samples, and tests to more or less figure out.
+Even then, it wasn't until 2011 when I saw another university hospital specialist--the world expert on the specific sort of disorder--and had another round of tests so specialized they didn't exist when it all started that I got an actual, concrete diagnosis.
 I am not exaggerating.

 I also can't write an email about any of this in detail, because it would read like a laundry list of drug and weight-loss spam terms.

-The root cause was, as best anybody can figure, that I have an extreme case of nerve hypersensitivity involving pretty much my entire digestive tract, throat included.
-Plus a mild form of a relatively rare problem that causes the muscles in my throat to cramp up if anything provokes them and a predisposition to stomach problems.
+The root cause doesn't currently have a proper name (that's how rare and little-understood it is), but is basically an extreme case of nerve hypersensitivity involving pretty much my entire digestive tract, throat included.
+Related to this is a mild form of a relatively rare problem that causes the muscles in my throat to cramp up if anything provokes them and a predisposition to stomach problems.